IGF - Development of autonomous gripper systems for use in manufacturing process chains

 Initial situation

 The handling of flexible materials such as textiles, leather and foils is a major challenge in the textile and clothing industry.
-In particular, the efficient handling of multi-material layer stacks, such as stacking, destacking and gripping individual layers, is often carried out manually or only partially automated [1].
+In particular, the efficient handling of multi-material layer stacks, such as stacking, destacking and gripping individual layers, is often done manually or only partially automated [1].
 Against this background, the research project aims to develop an autonomous gripper system to automate and optimize the handling of these materials.

 Project context